-Complete reference for Andromeda's command-line interface.
+Complete reference for Andromeda's command-line interface (version 0.1.10).

 Synopsis